casinostgc/jamstack/content/posts/2023-02-19-complimentary-margaritaville-at-sea-blackjack-tournament-1.md

 ---
 <!--StartFragment-->

-**CASINOS THE GRAND COLLECTION** is proud to introduce our newest "At Sea" Preferred Marketing Partner **Margaritaville at Sea sailing from the Port of Palm Beach, Florida**.
+**CASINOS THE GRAND COLLECTION** is proud to introduce our newest "At Sea" Preferred Marketing Partner **Margaritaville at Sea** sailing from the Port of Palm Beach, Florida.

 W﻿hat better way to get acquainted with them than this fun complimentary Blackjack Tournament!!